eddbase/db-imputation/README.md

 1. Install Mindsdb and start it using `python -m mindsdb`
 2. Make sure the dataset is already loaded inside PostgreSQL
 3. Create the output table running the SQL script (`mindsdb_create_<dataset>.sql`)
-4. Set PostgreSQL and MindsDB username, password and port inside the Python script, then run it
+4. Set PostgreSQL and MindsDB username, password, port and the columns with missing values inside the Python script, then run it

 #### ImputeDB
 Clone ImputeDB from `https://github.com/mitdbg/imputedb`, then generate the dataset (set `imputedb= True`).
-Generate the imputedb database with `./imputedb load --db <path database> <path in. dataset>`.
-Create a text file with the query (`SELECT * from <table_name>`), then run `./imputedb experiment <path database> <query_path> output_dir 1 0 0.9 1`
+Generate the imputedb database with `./imputedb load --db <path database> <path dataset>`.
+Create a text file with the query (`SELECT * from <table_name>`), then run `./imputedb experiment <path database> <query_path> <output_dir> 1 0 0.9 1`

 ### Multiple tables
 Contains the imputation experiments over a normalized relation.
-Generate a normalized dataset setting the null quantity for each column, import the tables inside the Postgres and run the SQL code located under *multiple tables/factorized\_\<dataset>*
+It requires a normalized dataset with missing values inside the fact table.
+Then, import the tables inside the Postgres and run the SQL code located under *multiple tables/factorized\_\<dataset>*